• Skip to primary navigation

 • For the rugelach filling:

-• granulated sugar though brown sugar would also work here and would add to the molasses flavour.
-Brown sugar may also lead to a slightly thicker cookie
+• granulated sugar is used, though brown sugar would also work here and adding more flavour to the filling.

 • ground cinnamon is added to the filling to make these cookies very flavourful

-• vanilla extract adds a ton of flavour to the filling and I highly suggest using the full amount.
-If you are using an artificial vanilla extract, that will work too, but you may have to use less because it tends to be more potent than the real extract.
+• vanilla extract adds a ton of flavour to the filling.
+Don't skimp on it.
+If you are using an artificial vanilla extract, that will work too but you may have to use less because it tends to be more potent than the real extract.

 • For the topping and to make the cookies sparkle:

-• cinnamon sugar is the secret to to make the cookies sparkle on top and also to add a little more flavour since the dough is plain and unsweetened.
+• cinnamon sugar is the secret to making the cookies sparkle on top, adding a little more flavour since the dough is plain and unsweetened.
+You can buy it or make cinnamon sugar yourself!

-Traditional rugelach cookies are filled with jam or a cinnamon sugar or cinnamon sugar with nuts filling.
-The ingredients are ground together in the bowl of a food processor to make a coarse filling that ressembles wet sand.
+The filling is where you can get creative.
+Traditional rugelach cookies are filled with jam, cinnamon sugar, or a filling of cinnamon sugar with ground nuts.
+You may also see chocolate-filled rugelach.
+The ingredients are ground together in the bowl of a food processor to make a coarse filling that resembles wet sand.

 Other fillings you can try: